GlotovAlex/GlotovAlex/README.md

 - 🔭 I’m currently looking for a job
 - 🌱 I’m currently learning statistics and probability theory
 - 🎓 I’m graduated from Yandex.Practicum
+- 🖋 My hobby is lettering and calligraphy

 ### Contact me:
 [<img alt="e-mail"